adobe-research/audio-retargeting/README.md

 This will install `retarget.py` into your path.
 This is a python script that depends on the succesfull installation of radiotool and its dependencies.

-### Creating a standalone executable `retarget` for distribution
+### (Optional) Creating a standalone `retarget` executable

-(Optional) Once you've gotten radiotool and retarget.py installed, you can use [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a command that you can give to others, which they then can run without needing to install anything.
+Once you've installed `radiotool` and `retarget.py`, you can use [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a command that you can give to others, which they then can run without needing to install anything.

-Unfortunately `radiotool` tickles a bug in the current official release of `pyinstaller`, so you need to install the latest version from the source:
+Unfortunately `radiotool` uses some libraries that tickle a bug in the current official release (2.1) of `pyinstaller`.
+This has been fixed for future releases, but for now you need to install the latest version of pyinstaller from the source:

     	$ git clone https://github.com/pyinstaller/pyinstaller.git
 	    $ cd pyinstaller